badbat75/ct-ng-configs/README.md

 Edit bootstrap.conf as needed and run:

 ```
-bootstrap
+./bootstrap
 ```

-Everything will be set in your environment.
+A new shell will be started with the entire environment set.

 Use the crosstool to build kernels:
 ```